johnnywoo/cliff/README.md

-# Cliff — a CLI framework for PHP
+# Cliff â€” a CLI framework for PHP

 Cliff allows you to write CLI scripts in PHP with comfort.
 The main features are: